bcmi/stock-price-prediction/王欣宇_闫璐/README.md

 (We do not have `model1` and `model2` folders simply becuase we have implemented all the models in one file `./train.py`.
 Continue reading to know more.)

-Hello to anyone who wishes to review our piece of codes!
+Hello to everyone who wishes to review our piece of codes!
 I'd like to say something here to help you with these confusing codes (my fault I have to say).
 For a detailed description of our model and data processing, refer to [this report](https://www.overleaf.com/read/bhmbjmyrxjfh).

 To run our project: